MattjCamp/cohortr/README.md

 be a real headache to use.
 So, in my private R installation I have written verbs that encapsulate the process of gathering up SQL tables, joining, filtering and transformating SQL tables on our server.

-I then plug in these verbs as needed to `cohortr` to build up analysis and visualizations.

-### Required!

-One thing you will have to do is to override the implementation of `pull_data` if you want to use your own data source.
-This function points to the database that comes with this package and is used in the example.
-What you could do is copy this function and then replace the object `db` with a reference to your database.
-The only requirement is that your `db` object must be a database object from the `dbr` package.

-For instance, I have an Amazon Redshift `db` object and in my private pull_data function all my credentials are entered in when `pull_data` is called for the first time.
-You could do the same with MS SQL Server, Amazon Redshift or a local SQLite database.

->**NOTE** It's not actually 100% required that you override `pull_data`.
-You should instead swap out your own query method as long as is able to process SQL statments.
-So, if you were using data frames you could use something like `sqldf` to execute SQL against your data frame.

-## To-Do

-Here is some stuff that needs to happen next.

-### Need to Code these Verbs

-- code_sql_select_most_recent
-- calculate_participation_rates